Home Politics INEC not responsible for Edo vote-buying, says spokesman

 0

-The Independent National Electoral Commission has stated that it should not be blamed for the vote-buying that occurred during the Edo State governorship election on 21 September 2024.
+The Independent National Electoral Commission (INEC) has said that it should not be blamed for the vote-buying reported during the Edo State governorship election on 21 September 2024.

 “Vote-buying and alleged result manipulation are all tied to unscrupulous attempts to gain an unmerited advantage in order to win an election.